 Planes can be chilly.
 A scarf can be handy for keeping you warm.
 In the event you do not have an eye mask, you can also use your scarf to cover your face.
 Even if traveling in the summer, you might want to bring an extra layer (like a sweater or fleece) in your carry on.

 In case you don’t like airplane food or would like healthier choices, snacks are a good idea.
 Nuts and granola bars are good options.

 Because the air is so dry on flight, dehydration happens quicker when flying than it would at home.
 I bring a bottle of water with me on the flight.
 While the flight attendants do bring water it is good to bring extra water for times when they are seated such as takeoff and landing.

-Click to download a pdf of my Carry On Essentials Packing List.
+Click to download a pdf of my Carry On Bag Essentials List.

 Here are some tips to survive a long flight in economy.